Congratulations! You’ve been tasked with writing a job description for a role you know nothing about.

-Bullet points are much more common than paragraphs for the responsibilities section.
+When it comes to formatting, bullet points are much more common than paragraphs for the responsibilities section.

 Of the job descriptions with a section for responsibilities and duties, 87.30% were presented via bullet points while 12.70% were in paragraph form.

-Bullet points are easier to scan than long form copy, and may seem like the preferred choice, but given the volume of responsibilities many job descriptions include the format often lacks the desired effect.
+Bullet points are easier to scan than long form copy and may seem like the preferred choice, but given the volume of responsibilities many job descriptions include, the format often lacks the desired effect.
 This is another easy opportunity to test different formats to see what works best for you.

 The top performing job descriptions we reviewed included an average of eight distinct responsibilities.

 You want to be thorough and clear about the responsibilities tied to this job, and eight is a perfectly reasonable amount, but you don’t need to provide every single detail.
-Unless there’s good reason, responsibilities like carry laptop to and from meetings and maintain positive attitude can be omitted.
+Unless there’s good reason, responsibilities like "carry laptop to and from meetings" and "maintain positive attitude" can be omitted.
 If you write too many, job seekers will lose interest.
 Write too few and the role will appear unclear and you’ll also lose the interest of great candidates.

 Interestingly enough, our sample of job descriptions also included an average of eight distinct qualifications per job post.

-As with responsibilities, you’ll want to strike a balance between providing enough details to inform applicants about the role without being excessive.
+As with responsibilities, you’ll want to strike a balance between providing enough information to inform applicants about the role without being excessive.
 Whether you go with bullets or paragraphs, keep them short, sweet and easy to understand.

 In addition to mandatory skills, many companies included preferred skills.